|T1560.001||Archive via Utility|

 Threat Group-3390 has used RAR to compress, encrypt, and password-protect files prior to exfiltration.

 The ZLib backdoor compresses communications using the standard Zlib compression library.

 This type of attack technique cannot be easily mitigated with preventive controls since it is based on the abuse of system features.

-Consider detecting writing of files with extensions and/or headers associated with compressed or encrypted file types.
+Monitor newly constructed files being written with extensions and/or headers associated with compressed or encrypted file types.
 Detection efforts may focus on follow-on exfiltration activity, where compressed or encrypted files can be detected in transit with a network intrusion detection or data loss prevention system analyzing file headers.

 Monitor for any attempts to enable scripts running on a system would be considered suspicious.
 If scripts are not commonly used on a system, but enabled, scripts running out of cycle from patching or other administrator functions are suspicious.
 Scripts should be captured from the file system when possible to determine their actions and intent.